 Non-financial information reporting risk factor Group risk sub-factor Description of the risk Policies, action plans and performance Safety of people and p roperty Pandemic Rapid, massive spread of a deadly virus that disrupts Carrefour's operations The outbreak of a pandemic could disrupt the Group's supply chain.
 Carrefour could also be held liable for not complying with or poorly applying health measures imposed by governments.
 This risk is managed across all Group businesses and in all the policies impacted in 2020.
-A summary of measures implemented is also presented in Section 1.3 Responsible supply cha ains material procurementwhose value chain is questioned for its environmental, social and/or ethical impactraw materials to be implicat depletion of s rights abuses Carrefour could stand accused of using raw materials whose value chains are likely to be implicated in causing deforestation, depletion of scarce resources or human rights abuses (unpaid or poorly paid work, child labour, etc.).
-1.4.2.3 Transformation of production and consumption modes 2.2.1.2 Promoting and developing sustainable agriculture Resilience of supply chains Riots, street demonstrations, strikes, protests and agricultural crises Farming or industry crises could lead to supply shortages (e.g., milk or butter shortages in France).
-Supply chains can also be disrupted by events related to economic or political crises.
-2.2.1.3 Sourcing raw materials at risk 2.2.4.1 Managing our supply chain 4.1.1.3 Operations - Responsible supply chain Upholding human rights and decent pay across the entire value chain Carrefour and its suppliers accused of failing to comply with labour law, human rights and/or fair remuneration Carrefour strives to uphold human rights across the entire value chain.
+A summary of measures implemented is also presented in Section 1.3 Responsible supply cha ains Responsible raw material procurement Use of raw materials whose value chain is questioned for its environmental, social and/or ethical impact Carrefour could stand accused of using raw materials whose value chains are likely to be implicated in causing deforestation, depletion of scarce resources or human rights abuses (unpaid or poorly paid work, child labour, etc.).
+1.4.2.3 Transformation of production and consumption modes 2.2.1.2 Promoting and developing sustainable agriculture Resilience of supply chains 2.2.1.3 Sourcing raw materials at risk 2.2.4.1 Managing our supply chain 4.1.1.3 Operations - Responsible supply chain Upholding human rights and decent pay across the entire value chain Carrefour and its suppliers accused of failing to comply with labour law, human rights and/or fair remuneration Carrefour strives to uphold human rights across the entire value chain.
 Any instances of forced labour or exploitation of children, or failure by a supplier to pay the minimum wage could have a strong negative impact on the Group's reputation.
 1.4.2.3 Transformation of production and consumption modes 2.2.1.3 Sourcing raw materials at risk 2.2.4.1 Managing our supply chain 4.1.1.3 Operations - Responsible supply chain Offering, quality and re etail model Sustainable product offering and retail model Assortment ill-adapted to changes in consumption modes, especially to the development of healthy, responsible consumer habits The product offer could be misaligned with customer expectations in terms of responsible consumption or healthy, quality food.
 An offer that is not coherent with the Group's raison d'être and its Act For Food programme could impact the Company's sales and reputation.
 1.4.2.3 Transformation of production and consumption modes 2.2.1.1 Our products and our customers' health 2.2.1.2 Promoting and developing sustainable agriculture 2.2.1.3 Sourcing raw materials at risk Business model not aligned with the social and environmental expectations of customers (local products, reduction in packaging, food waste, etc.) Carrefour could be held liable in a scandal involving food waste and poor waste management.
 Product offerings and the management of store operations could be misaligned with customers' emerging societal expectations, such as selling local products, promoting local distribution networks, or reducing packaging and plastic in stores.
 1.4.2.3 Transformation of production and consumption modes 2.2.2.3 Developing ecodesign and a circular economy for packaging 2.2.2.1 Combatting food waste